Kshitij07-Pro/Kshitij07-Pro/README.md

 ➥ I'm special because; My first line of code wasn't "Hello World!"
 XD Jokes aside, my speciality is that I can solve 7 different type of Cubes. :sunglasses:

-➥ List of my Favourite Top 5 Animes:-
+➥ My Top 5 Favourite Animes:-
 1. Your Lie in April
 2. Death Note
 3. Classroom of the Elite